NaLelqGoshkaFerarito/PSW_G10/clients/explanation.md

 # Clients explanation
 The two clients separate the functionality, which technically can be implemented with only one.
-A clearer description below
+A clearer description is present below.
+There is also a class which enforces a standard for data across the whole application
+*Note: logging will not be mentioned for most functions, but if you run the code it will be there*
+## Data
+This class has no methods, only variables.
+This makes sure everyone on the team uses the same input and output.
+The member variables are as follows:
+- `device_id` - the name of the device
+- `pressure`, `temperature`, `light` - the extracted payload (reference `MQTTClient` -> `Functions`) information
+- `datetime` - the time retrieved from the client
+- `consimed_airtime` - travel time of the packet
+- `latitude`, `longitude`, `altitude` - location of the sensor

-## ClientPlaintext
+## ClientPlain
 This client is mainly for data storage and tracking of IDs

 ### Variables